Warm Southern Breeze

 Just because you don’t hear it doesn’t mean it goes away.

 Marine Corps Sgt.
 Maj.
 Bryan B. Battaglia, who is the Defense Department’s top enlisted leader, held a press conference in Washington, D.C.
 December 9, 2011 in response a report to Congress on suicide among America’s military veterans conducted by Center for a New American Security.
 Testimony was given December 2, 2011 before the House Committee on Veteran’s Affairs, and may be found here.
 The findings are that suicide by veterans constitutes a serious threat to the stability of an all-volunteer military force.
-About 1 percent of Americans have served during the wars in Iraq and Afghanistan, but 20 percent of suicides in the United States are former service members.
+About 1% of Americans have served during the wars in Iraq and Afghanistan, but 20% of suicides in the United States are former service members.
 The Department of Veterans Affairs estimates 18 veterans die by suicide each day.

 Never before have our military service members been asked to do so much.
 Never before have our military service members been asked – or required – to attend numerous tour of combat duty consecutively.
 Those changes occurred under Read the rest of this entry »